 Put simply, search engines had to incorporate the polysemy factor into their content indexing.
 Polysemy simply means ‘multiple meanings behind a word’, which can be used to determine the context in which a word is being used.
 So, for example, the word mouse can be used to describe both the small mammal and a computer’s mouse.

-Why Is LSI Important for SEO's and Businesses?
+Why Is LSI important for SEO's and businesses?

 LSI keywords help potential customers and search engines determine what your website, business, and products are all about.
 As we’ve mentioned in our article on Trustrank, in terms of ranking content, Google places a lot of emphasis on: